 A modified short-circuit MIG process, such as Regulated Metal Deposition (RMD®) from Miller, can provide double or triple the travel speed of other process options, in addition to possibly eliminating the hot pass.
-RMD is also very tolerant of differences in contact-tip-to-work distance and provides ease of use that reduces training time for producing high-quality welds.
+RMD is also very tolerant of differences in contact-tip-to-work distance and provides ease of use that reduces training time.

-Learn more about the benefits of modified short-circuit MIG for pipe fabrication, and how operations can save time and money with a switch to this process.
+Learn more about the benefits of RMD welding for pipe fabrication, and how operations can save time and money with a switch to this process.

 Modified vs. traditional short-circuit MIG welding

 In traditional MIG welding, the short circuits occur at irregular intervals and are of varying intensity.
-This agitates the puddle, causing it to splash onto the sidewall of the pipe, which can lead to spatter and cold lap or lack of fusion.
+This agitates the puddle, causing it to splash onto the sidewall of the pipe.
+This splash can lead to spatter and cold lap or lack of fusion.
 As a result, this process requires a high level of skill to produce code-quality welds, and many companies shy away from it.

 With the modified short-circuit technology of the RMD process, the metal transfer is precisely regulated, resulting in a uniform droplet deposition and a puddle that is easier to control.
 It also creates only small ripples in the weld puddle.
 A more stable puddle makes it easier to create consistent tie-ins with the sidewall.

 In the RMD process, the system controls the electrode current during all phases of the droplet transfer.
 After the ball on the end of the wire wets out in the puddle, current is increased to a level sufficient to start pinching the electrode.
 The current is then increased until the short circuit is cleared and a pinch is detected.
-Once the pinch is detected, the current is rapidly decreased.
+Once the machine detects the pinch, the current rapidly decreases.
 Because the pinch is detected before the short clears, the inverter quickly sets the current to a low level before the circuit breaks.
-The current is then increased to form a ball for the next short circuit, then decreased to allow a short circuit to occur.
-The current is then monitored, and if necessary, dropped even further to avoid an arc force that could agitate the puddle.
+The current then increases to form a ball for the next short circuit, then decreases to allow a short circuit to occur.
+The inverter monitors the current, and if necessary, drops it even further to avoid an arc force that could agitate the puddle.

-The RMD process is specifically designed for root-pass welding.
+Miller designed the RMD process specifically for root-pass welding.
 Compared to conventional short-circuit MIG welding, the modified short-circuit process offers:

-The RMD process compensates for differences in operator technique by maintaining a consistent arc length regardless of contact tip-to-work distance, which is especially helpful for new welders who have trouble maintaining the correct distance.
+The RMD process compensates for differences in operator technique by maintaining a consistent arc length regardless of contact tip-to-work distance.
+This is especially helpful for new welders who have trouble maintaining the correct distance.

-Because the process produces a faster-freezing, calmer weld puddle, it also offers the potential to eliminate the need for a hot pass, which can save time and money.
+Because the process produces a faster-freezing, calmer weld puddle, it also offers the potential to eliminate the hot pass, which can save time and money.
 Typically, stick, TIG and traditional MIG create root passes that are 1/8-inch to 3/16-inch thick, depending on the operator.
-This requires a hot pass to add more metal so that subsequent fill passes with flux-cored arc welding or spray transfer MIG don’t melt through the root pass.
+This requires a hot pass to add more metal so that subsequent fill passes don’t melt through the root pass.
 RMD creates a thicker root pass — typically 3/16 inch or greater — which is enough to support the heat input of pulsed MIG or flux-cored fill passes without a hot pass.

 The process is also fairly simple to learn, which helps reduce time spent on operator training.
 If an operator can already weld with MIG, they can become productive with RMD in a few hours.
 Typical training times for apprentice welders is about two days.